Publisher: MTV Games, EA

-On to the guitar, it is also now wireless, with a wood-type texture on the next (instead of that ugly plastic) and the buttons are a little further apart so you can feel which button you’re hitting.
+On the guitar, it is also now wireless, with a wood-type texture on the next (instead of that ugly plastic) and the buttons are a little further apart so you can feel which button you’re hitting.
 For some reason, the bottom buttons are still the same and I still find these useless.
-The microphone is a little bit lighter, but otherwise, I found no difference from this than the original.
+The microphone is a little bit lighter, but otherwise, I found no difference between this and the original.
 While all the hardware is well designed it’s also more solid, stable, and more responsive.

 On to the game now, when you start the game up you’ll notice a nicer menu, more modes, and a longer World Tour.
 The first mode you’ll want to try is the training mode (if you haven’t played Rock Band before), but there is also the new drum trainer mode.
 You can work on your rhythm or just hit along to your own songs via the Xbox Guide which I found fun and great.
 I know a lot of people tap things to their favorite songs so now you really can while choosing several different drum set sound schemes.
 When you pop into the World Tour you’ll notice there’s a venue in almost every city in the world it seems.
 I bought this game in February and it’s now June and I still haven’t finished the World Tour (and I play several setlists every day).